tartiflette/tartiflette/docs/plugins/create-a-plugin.md

 ![tartiflette cookiecutter](/docs/assets/cookiecutter.png)

   4. A folder is created, everything under it is your new tartiflette plugin.
-It can directly added to a git repository
+It can be directly added to a git repository

 ## The hard way